hamishll/hamishl/_books/bp-ta.md

 ---

 # Virtualisation
-1. Hypervisors
+1. Hypervisors (ESX)
-    - type I: good because runs directly on hardware (VMWare vSphere)
+    - type I: good because runs directly on hardware (VMWare vSphere, XenServer, MS Hyper-V, KVM)
     - type II: guests share resources (VMware Fusion, VirtualBox)
-    - ESX 3.5 is incompatible with Windows 7
+    - **ESX 3.5 is incompatible with Windows 7**
     - RAM should not be shared
     - vCPU not necessarily as high-performing as pCPU
     - Use VMWare High Availability (HA) or equivalent